 Summer, 1968, I’m volunteering on a kibbutz in Israel.
 There’s a copy of “Sgt Pepper” (only a year old, less of a household ikon than it is today).
 There’s a cool Indian guy on ulpan.
 He’s heard of The Beatles, but not of Sgt P. “You have to hear it!”
 I tell him.
 “George Harrison, the guitarist, plays sitar, and they use a tabla and a tamboura and stuff.
 They’re playing Indian music!”

 That being said, the Dhafer Youssef quartet, with Tigran Hamasyan on piano, creates the best music I’ve heard in years.
-If I gave grades, I would give it 100.
+If I gave grades to music, I would give this 100.

-But if I can do it, so can you.
-It’s true that I live approximately midway between Tunisia and Armenia, but I speak neither language.
-I do speak some jazz, though, and have no difficulty following their quatralogue.
+Now, Dhafer hails from Tunisia, Tigran from Armenia.
+I live midway between Tunisia and Armenia, but I speak neither language.
+They met in Paris, where they were both playing jazz.
+I do speak some jazz, and have no difficulty following their quatralogue here.
 Even if some of it is in an exotic accent.
 Who knows, perhaps due to that.

 Dhafer Youssef (b.
 1967) grew up in a fishing village, from a long line of muezzins (leaders of prayer in the mosque).
 His grandfather exposed him to religious vocal music, which he practiced in his kitchen and refined in the cavernous hammam of the village.
 The resonances produced by his voice were his favorite toy.

 He began singing with a local liturgical singing troupe, learned oud and then moved on to electric bass, playing at weddings and singing music from the radio in the traditional liturgical style.
 (Remind anyone of Ray Charles?)
 From the music conservatory in Tunis, he moved on to Paris and Vienna, where he’s been based since.